Review: 2021 Genesis GV80 carves out its own brand of luxury

 2021 Genesis GV80

 The infotainment interface isn’t so soothing.
-It’s looks elegant but I found it unintuitive, which is disappointing given Hyundai Motor Company’s general excellence in infotainment interfaces.
+It looks elegant but I found it unintuitive, which is disappointing given Hyundai Motor Company’s general excellence in infotainment interfaces.
 The round dial acts like a mouse most of the time, except when it doesn’t and a button is needed instead.
 The menu layout and nesting require thought to work out, and if I counted right, it takes four separate actions to cancel a navigation route versus the best practice of just two.
 Plus the dash-mounted touchscreen sits too far away to tap easily.

 I also didn’t like the thick steering wheel hub.
 With multiple controls on top and an airbag underneath, most wheel hubs are big these days.
 However, they usually aren't so thick that 9-and-3 driving is impossible.
 This one is.
 Why?